Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 | key                | value       |
 | ------------------ | ----------- |
 | `using:`           | the symbol `:svn` is the only legal value
-| `revision:`        | string identifying the subversion revision to download
+| `revision:`        | string identifying the Subversion revision to download
 | `trust_cert:`      | set to `true` to automatically trust the certificate presented by the server (avoiding an interactive prompt)

 #### Git URLs